9 Best Climbing Harnesses of 2025

 Understanding the parts of climbing harnesses will help you make a better choice.

-Waist belt & leg loops
+Waist belt and leg loops

-Models with extra padding are great for long days.
-Some harnesses use special webbing designs that offer great comfort without being bulky.
+How comfortable a harness feels depends on how the waist belt and leg loops spread out your weight.
+Models with extra padding are great for long days, and some harnesses use special webbing designs that offer great comfort without being bulky.
 A wide waist belt often helps spread the load more evenly.

 Adjustability

-You’ll need to choose between adjustable and fixed leg loops.
-Adjustable leg loops are perfect for climbers who wear different amounts of clothing for different weather (which is essential for alpine climbing or ice climbing).
+Adjustable leg loops are perfect for climbers who wear different amounts of clothing for different weather, which is essential for alpine climbing or ice climbing, while non adjustable leg loops are simpler, lighter, and popular with sport climbers.

 Gear loops

-Look at where they are placed and how big they are; some are stiff for easy clipping, while others are soft and flexible.
+A sport climbing harness might have only two gear loops, while a trad climbing harness will have four, five, or more.
+Look at where they are placed and how big they are, some are stiff for easy clipping and others soft and flexible.

-Belay loop & tie-in points
+Belay loop and tie-in points

-The tie-in points (one on the waist belt and one connecting the legs) are where you tie the rope itself.
-Some big wall climbers like harnesses with two belay loops for better organization.
+The belay loop is the strongest and most important part of your harness, where you attach your belay device with a locking carabiner.
+The tie-in points (one on the waist belt and one connecting the legs) are where you tie the rope itself, and some big wall climbers like harnesses with two belay loops for better organization.

 Other features